bpmn-io/bpmn-questionnaire/README.md

 ## Building

-One time installation of all dependencies via [npm](https://npmjs.org):
+Install all dependencies via [npm](https://npmjs.org):

 ```
 npm install
 ```

-Execute the test suite to spin up the example in your browser:
+Execute the test suite to run the tests in the browser:

 ```
 grunt auto-test
 ```

-Go to [localhost:9876/debug.html](http://localhost:9876/debug.html) to inspect the example in your Browser.
+Go to [localhost:9876/debug.html](http://localhost:9876/debug.html) to inspect the tests in the browser.

 ## License